corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node/operating/checkpoint-tooling.md

 Ensure that you understand the mechanics of [flows](../../cordapps/api-flows.md/) and [Node flow hospital](../node-flow-hospital.md/).

 A checkpoint is a serialised snapshot of the stack frames associated with the flow and any objects reachable from the stack.
-Checkpoints are saved to the node database automatically whenever a flow suspends or resumes, which typically happens when sending or receiving messages.
+Checkpoints are saved to the Corda node database automatically whenever a flow suspends or resumes, which typically happens when sending or receiving messages.
 A flow may be replayed from the last checkpoint if the node restarts, increasing flow durability.

-Use these tools to debug stuck flows.

 ## Use the checkpoint dumper